loopbackio/loopback.io/pages/en/lb3/Bluemix-config-generator.md

 If you run the generator with the `--toolchain` option, the tool creates Bluemix toolchain files without any prompts.

+If you run the generator with the `--provision` option, you will be prompted for a name and and asked to select a plan for the service; none of the artifacts will be generated with this option.

 ### Output

-Without any options, the tool will create a [manifest.yml](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) file, if it doesn't exist already; if it does exist, it will update the configurations based on your responses to the prompts.
+Without any options, the tool will create a [manifest.yml](https://console.bluemix.net/docs/manageapps/depapps.html#appmanifest) file, if it doesn't exist already; if it does exist, it will update the configurations based on your responses to the prompts.

-If you answered "Y" to the prompt about generating Docker-related files, or ran the generator with the `--docker` option, the tool will create Docker files.
+If you answered "Y" to the prompt about generating [Docker-related files](https://docs.docker.com/engine/reference/builder/), or ran the generator with the `--docker` option, the tool will create Docker files.

-If you answered "Y" to the prompt about generating toolchain files, or ran the generator with the `--toolchain` option, the tool will create Bluemix toolchain files.
+If you answered "Y" to the prompt about generating toolchain files, or ran the generator with the `--toolchain` option, the tool will create [Bluemix toolchain files](https://console.bluemix.net/docs/services/ContinuousDelivery/toolchains_working.html#toolchains_getting_started).

-If you answered "Y" to the prompt about enabling autoscaling, the tool will add `bluemix-autoscaling-agent` to `server.js`  add the dependency to the `package.json` file.
+If you answered "Y" to the prompt about enabling autoscaling, the tool will add `[bluemix-autoscaling-agent](https://www.npmjs.com/package/bluemix-autoscaling-agent)` to `server.js`  add the dependency to the `package.json` file.

-If you answered "Y" to the prompt about enabling appmetrics, the tool will add  `appmetrics-dash` to `server.js` and add the dependency to `package.json`.
+If you answered "Y" to the prompt about enabling appmetrics, the tool will add `[appmetrics-dash](https://www.npmjs.com/package/appmetrics-dash)` to `server.js` and add the dependency to `package.json`.

+- `server/datasources.bluemix.js` - to discover and load data sources configured on Bluemix.
+- `.bluemix/datasource-config.json` - configuration for data sources on Bluemix.